 The university has other criteria (e.g. visa eligibility, language qualifications) but these are dealt with by the Admissions Office and not by the department.

-- a proposal of up to 3,000 words plus references.
+- A research proposal of up to 3,000 words (not counting references).

-- a summary of your academic performance so far (e.g 2:1 from Warwick in Economics, MA in Democracy and Governance from Georgetown with a GPA of 3.865).
+- A summary and/or transcript(s) of your academic performance so far (e.g 2:1 from Warwick in Economics, MA in Democracy and Governance from Georgetown with a GPA of 3.865).

 Your proposal should be up to 3,000 words plus references (Appendices and substantive footnotes do count towards the word limit).